afylab/Tip-Deposition/readme.md

 and have the rest of the process handled behind the scenes.

 Requirements:
-Python 3.7+
+Python 3.7+ (Python 3.7 or higher is required to maintain insertion order of keys in dictionaries.
-(Python 3.7 or higher is required to maintain insertion order of keys in dictionaries.
-This program is unstable without that.) pyqtgraph pylabrad
+This program is unstable without lower versions.) pyqtgraph pylabrad